kuvardin/TelegramBotsApi/README.md

-# TelegramBotsApi v.6.8
+# TelegramBotsApi v.6.9

-SDK for latest version of Telegram bots API (from August 18, 2023)
+SDK for latest version of Telegram bots API (from September 22, 2023)

 ## Using Examples
 ### Installing